Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

 3.3 System-Wide Event Enabling with PCL
 ---------------------------------------

-By specifying the -a switch and analysing sleep, the system-wide events for a duration of time can be examined.
+By specifying the woke -a switch and analysing sleep, the woke system-wide events for a duration of time can be examined.
 ::